Sparsh Ahuja: Early life and education

 Ahuja was born in India and grew up in Australia.
 He graduated from University of Oxford with a Bachelor of Arts (B.A.) degree in philosophy, politics and economics as a Fitz Randolph Scholar.

 Career

 Ahuja founded Project Dastaan which is a peace initiative aimed at reintegrating refugees displaced by the Partition of India of 1947 with their ancestral homes.

 Ahuja is the director of Child of Empire, a VR docu-drama based on the 1947 partition.
 It premiered at the 2022 Sundance Film Festival.

 Ahuja directed a documentary titled Birdsong: the dying whistled language of the Hmong people in northern Laos in 2023.
 It was awarded a special mention at Palm Springs International ShortFest and was shortlisted by International Documentary Association for the 39th IDA Documentary Awards.
-The documentary was shortlisted for a Gierson Award, and later acquired by The Guardian.
+The documentary was shortlisted for a Grierson Award, and later acquired by The Guardian.

 Ahuja is an explorer with National Geographic.